ghostsquad/ghostsquad.github.io/content/posts/kubernetes-on-the-cheap-part-1.md

 echo "alias k=kubectl" >> $HOME/.bashrc
 ```

+To make your life easier, I've variablized the commands in this post, so that you can simply set the variables, then copy/paste the commands without much trouble.

 ## Create a GKE Cluster

 GKE (Google Kubernetes Engine) is actually FREE on GCP... well the master nodes are.
 You can create a cluster without any worker nodes at no cost.
 That's the next step.
 First, navigate to [https://console.cloud.google.com/kubernetes/list?project=kubernetes-on-the-cheap](https://console.cloud.google.com/kubernetes/list?project=kubernetes-on-the-cheap) but replacing the `project` with your own project name.
 Google has to enable the `Kubernetes Engine API`, and it takes a few minutes.